 20 hectare (50 acre) site at Ballingarrane Estate, Clonmel.
 4 hectares (9.9 acre) site at Knockenrawley Business Park, Tipperary Town.
 16,000 sq ft BES funded Advance Factory at Knockenrawley Business Park, Tipperary Town.

 Clonmel is the administrative and economic capital of South Tipperary.
-The population in Clonmel Town is 17,008 people (Census 2006).
-Clonmel is 100 km from Shannon International Airport and 165km from Dublin Airport.
-Waterford Airport is 58km from Clonmel and has flights servicing London (Luton), Manchester and Birmingham in the UK.
+The population of the town and County is 88,433 people (Census 2011).
+Clonmel is 100 km from both Cork and Shannon International Airports and 165km from Dublin Airport.
+Waterford Airport is 58km from Clonmel and has flights servicing Manchester and Birmingham in the UK.
 Clonmel is well serviced by Waterford Port 50km.

-Overseas companies successfully operating in the Clonmel area include Abbott Ireland Vascular and Boston Scientific Ltd (medical technologies), Stada Ireland Ltd and Merck Sharp & Dohme in the life sciences sector.
+Overseas companies successfully operating in the Clonmel area include Abbott Ireland Vascular and Boston Scientific Ltd (medical technologies), Clonmel Healthcare and Merck Sharp & Dohme in the life sciences sector.

 Clonmel offers an excellent quality of life, with shopping, traditional pubs, nightclubs, leisure centres and a cinema complex.
 The main sporting activities in the area include angling, cycling, equestrian events, golf and walking.
 Clonmel has a rich and varied cultural life with particular strengths in music and the visual arts.
 Its resources have been greatly enhanced by the opening of Old St Mary’s Church as a cultural venue.